Rebeccaislw/WeiLi/_pages/about.md

 ======
 - **Li, W.***, Ward, P. J., & Wesenbeeck, L. V. (2025).
 A critical review of quantifying water-energy-food nexus interactions.
 Renewable and Sustainable Energy Reviews, 211, Article 115280. https://doi.org/10.1016/j.rser.2024.115280

-- Xiaohui Tian, **Wei Li**, and Rong Li, The Environmental Effects of Agricultural Mechanization: Evidence from Agricultural Machinery Purchase Subsidy Policy, Chinese Rural Economy, 2021(09):95-109.
+- Xiaohui Tian, **Wei Li**, and Rong Li, The Environmental Effects of Agricultural Mechanization: Evidence from Agricultural Machinery Purchase Subsidy Policy, Chinese Rural Economy (中国农村经济), 2021(09):95-109.
 (Top 1 journal in the field of Agricultural Economics in China; The [full text](https://zgncjj.ajcass.com/magazine/show/78577?jumpnotice=201606270007) is in Chinese with an English abstract)

 Working Papers
 ======